-A municipal bond rating application for the Certificates has been made to S&P Global Ratings ("S&P").
-The outcome of the result will be made available as soon as possible.
-An explanation of the significance of such a rating may be obtained from S&P. The rating of the Certificates by S&P reflects only the view of S&P at the time the rating is given, and the Issuer makes no representations as to the appropriateness of the rating.
+S&P Global Ratings ("S&P") has assigned an insured rating of "AA" (Stable Outlook) to the Certificates with the understanding that concurrently with the delivery of the Certificates a municipal bond insurance policy will be issued by AGM at the time of delivery of the Certificates.
+See "BOND INSURANCE" herein.
+The City received an underlying unenhanced rating of "A+" from S&P. An explanation of the significance of such a rating may be obtained from S&P. The rating of the Certificates by S&P reflects only the view of S&P at the time the rating is given, and the Issuer makes no representations as to the appropriateness of the rating.
 There is no assurance that the rating will continue for any given period of time, or that the rating will not be revised downward or withdrawn entirely by S&P, if, in the judgment of S&P, circumstances so warrant.
 Any such downward revision or withdrawal of the rating may have an adverse effect on the market price of the Certificates.